P3rch/affine_cipher/README.md

 Paste the cipher or rename your file to "to_decipher.txt" and follow the **Encryption** steps provided above.

-The deciphered text will be in the "deciphered.txt" file.
+The deciphered text will be inside the "deciphered.txt" file.

 ## Example of a cipher